expo/custom-expo-updates-server/README.md

 1. Configure and build a "release" version of an app, then run it on a simulator or deploy to an app store.
 2. Run the project locally, make changes, then export the app as an update.
-3. In the server, we'll use a script to take the update bundle and save its contents in the right spots.
-First, we save all the assets in the bundle into the **./assets** folder on the server.
-Then we save the update and details about that update in an SQLite database, located at **updates.db**.
+3. In the server repo, we'll copy the update made in #2 to the **updates** directory, under a corresponding runtime version sub-directory.
 4. In the "release" app, force close and reopen the app to make a request for an update from the custom update server.
-The server will query the SQLite database and return a manifest.
+The server will return a manifest that matches the requests platform and RTV.
 5. Once the "release" app receives the manifest, it will then make requests for each asset, which will also be served from this server.
 6. Once the app has all the required assets it needs from the server, it will load the update.